olewsaa/Yacht-computer/Fileserver/Readme.md

 Connection over wifi and bluetooth for mobile phones.
 Wifi require an app like andSMB to be installed, while bluetooth just works witout any extra app installed.

+It's also an option to connect a laptop via an ethernet cable and use an adhoc network.
+This needed to  enter SSID and password into the orangepi.